Kotlin/KEEP/proposals/scripting-support.md

 #### IDE support

-Since in this use case scripts are not part of any project, support for such script should be configured in the IDE explicitly, either via plugin or extension or via IDE settings.
+Since in this use case scripts are not part of any project, support for such script should be configured in the IDE explicitly, either via a plugin or via the IDE settings.

 #### Standalone REPL

-Standalone REPL is invoked by a dedicated host the same way as for standalone script but accepts user's input as repl statements.
-It means that the declarations made in the previous statements are accessible in the subsequent ones.
+Standalone REPL is invoked by a dedicated host the same way as for standalone script but accepts user's input as repl snippets.
+It means that the declarations made in the previous snippets are accessible in the subsequent ones.
 In this mode, all new scripting features should be accessible as well, including customization.

 ### Project infrastructure scripting